fairfieldhannah/portfolio/finalproject2.md

 **c.** My interview script is:
 **1. What did you gather from this information?**

--I learned more about the drug overdoses in the county **2.
-What stands out to you?**
+**2. What stands out to you?**
-I was surprised Missouri wasn't higher.
-I was also surprised West Virginia was so high.
-I would've expected California, New York, and Texas to be higher.

 **3. Is there anything you would change about my delivery?**
--No changes to the current information.
-I would look into the healthcare occupation.
-I've worked with 2 nurses who overdosed during their shift, and another nurse went to rehab.

 **4. Is this information alarming or expected?**
-Alarming to me.
-Because I'm not familiar with anybody taking drugs so I wasn't anticipating that it's affecting that many people.

 **5. If this information portrayed your local area, how would you react?**
-It would be helpful to know if this is a community problem, and what are we doing to help it?